Mycena leaiana: Description

-The species is regarded as nonpoisonous.

 Mycena leaiana var. australis is a variety of Mycena leaiana found in Australia and New Zealand.
 In all but the color it is similar to M. leaiana.
 However, M. leaiana had been found primarily in the east of the United States (and specifically not on the Pacific coast at all) upon the discovery of specimens in Australia.
 Given this wide geographical separation (as well as the difference in cap color) a new varietal name was proposed.